JuliaCollections/DataStructures.jl/README.rst

 that contains thousands of tokens addressing the same container.
 In this case, it may be more efficient to store semitokens rather than tokens and reconstruct the full tokens as needed.
-In the current implementation, semitokens are integers.
-However, for the purpose of future compatibility, semitokens should be declared as type Semitoken rather than Int.
+In the current implementation, semitokens are internally stored as integers.
+However, for the purpose of future compatibility, the user should  not extract this internal representation;

-These integers do not have any direct interpretation in terms of the container (e.g., their order does not necessarily correspond to the sorted order of the container) and so are mostly unsuitable for direct manipulation.
+these integers do not have any direct interpretation in terms of the container.

 ----------------------------------
 Constructors for Sorted Containers